-We have a policy framework here at The Duston School that is referenced below and this contains stringent policies, procedures and documents that ensure children's safety, including but not limited to safeguarding children, suitability of adults who have contact with children, promoting good health, managing behaviour and maintaining records.
+We have a policy framework, here at The Duston School, that is referenced below and this contains stringent policies, procedures and documents that ensure children's safety, including but not limited to safeguarding children, suitability of adults who have contact with children, promoting good health, managing behaviour and maintaining records.
 Our staff are trained on our policies and procedures and have up-to-date training on matters relating to safeguarding and child protection.

-Our Designated Safeguarding Leads are: Mrs Loomes (Head of the Primary Phase), Mrs Pragnell (Deputy Head of the Primary Phase) and Miss Cassidy (SENDCo and Year 6 teacher).
+Our Designated Safeguarding Lead is Mr. Dewes (Vice Principal and DSL) and our Deputy Designated Safeguarding Leads for the Primary Phase are: Mrs Loomes (Head of the Primary Phase), Mrs Pragnell (Deputy Head of the Primary Phase) and Miss Cassidy (SENDCo and Year 6 teacher).

-Our safeguarding and welfare procedures are outlined in our safeguarding policy.
+Our safeguarding and welfare procedures are outlined in our Safeguarding Policy.